Why the Taxable Brokerage Account (Almost) Beats the Roth IRA in 2025

 What’s the benefit of using the taxable account instead?

-Well, to some extent, the point may be moot: In order to hit early retirement, you HAVE to use a taxable account, because the contribution limits for the Roth IRA are simply too low.
-It would take you a really long time to retire on $6,000 invested per year.
+The point may be moot: In order to hit early retirement, you HAVE to use a taxable account, because the contribution limits for the Roth IRA are simply too low.
+It would take you a really long time to retire on $7,000 invested per year.

 And while some people have access to Mega Backdoor Roth IRAs (that enable you to contribute tens of thousands of after-tax dollars to your Roth IRA through some fancy 401(k) footwork), I’d argue that the point could be made that the qualified dividend tax burden is worthwhile if it means you don’t have to lock your money up until you’re 59.5.